AIDEN: Design and Pilot Study of an AI Assistant for the Visually Impaired

 The ``Find an Object'' module implements a closed-loop feedback system that guides the user to center the target object (e.g., keys, cup) in the camera frame without visual references.
 The algorithm operates in two concurrent stages:

 \begin{enumerate} \item \textbf{Coarse navigation (directional TTS):} When the target object is detected but resides in the periphery of the image (outside the center of the screen), the system calculates the quadrant of the object's bounding box.
-Based on this position, AIDEN emits specific verbal instructions via the TTS engine, such as: ``Move camera to the left,'' ``Move camera to the right,'' ``Tilt up,'' or ``Tilt down.''
+Based on this position, AIDEN emits specific verbal instructions via the TTS engine, such as: ``Move camera to the left,'' ``Move camera to the right,'' ``Tilt up,'' or ``Tilt down''.

-\item \textbf{Fine positioning (the ``Geiger Counter'' metaphor):} Once the object enters the central region, verbal commands become too slow for real-time adjustments.
-Here, we switch to a continuous audio-haptic feedback loop and maps the centering error to feedback rate. \end{enumerate}
+\item \textbf{Fine positioning (continuous audio--haptic feedback)}: Once the object enters the central region, verbal commands become too slow for real-time adjustments.
+The system switches to a continuous audio--haptic feedback loop and maps the centering error to feedback rate. \end{enumerate}

-{As formalized in Algorithm~\ref{alg:haptic_guidance}, the guidance logic relies on the Euclidean distance $d$ between the center of the object's bounding box $(x_{obj}, y_{obj})$ and the center of the camera frame $(c_x, c_y)$.
+{As formalized in Algorithm~\ref{alg:haptic_guidance}, the guidance logic relies on the Euclidean distance $d$ between the detected object's centroid $O(x,y)$ and the camera's optical center $C(x,y)$.
 This distance $d$ is inversely mapped to the frequency of haptic pulses (vibrations) and audio beeps.
 As the user moves the camera and $d$ decreases (the object becomes more centered), the frequency increases to provide high-resolution spatial awareness:}